senducusin/ttc-routes/README.md

 - In the Settings page, the user has the option to toggle and show all stops and or display a 24-hour time format instead of the AM-PM format.
 - The Settings page can be accessed by tapping the gear icon on the upper-left corner of the main page.
 - All of the setitngs configuration are off by default.
+- Configurations are changeable and will persist the set value.
 ![](/Previews/settings.png)

 ---